iltommi/qdb-documentation/source/primer.rst

     c = qdb.Cluster("qdb://192.168.1.1:2836", datetime.timedelta(minutes=1))

-That's because |quasardb| protocol has built-in discovery!
+That's because the |quasardb| protocol has built-in discovery!
 Just give any node in the cluster and we take care of the rest.
 The more nodes the better as we can try another node if the one provided is down at the moment of the connection.

 Going further